A Day Trip To Tiritiri Matangi Island

 As a keen walker I was raring to go but fast walking isn't conducive to bird watching.
 You have to walk slowly, peer through branches and listen for scratchings and tweets (not the kind that come through your iPhone).
 At Hobbs Beach we encountered a curious Fantail who didn't mind us taking closeups with our cameras and a few shy Saddlebacks in the undergrowth.

 As we moved further into the replanted bush up Kawerau Bush Track Donald said that this was the best place for bird watching as the branches were lower.
 Further in was original bush and they tended to flit around in the upper branches.
-He identified the call of the Kōkako and told us to keep an eye out for the North Island Robin.

 These wooden boxes house large containers filled with honey and water and are set up for the Bellbirds and Stitchbirds when the Pohutukawa aren't in flower.
 The opening is just large enough for these birds to fly into but too narrow for the greedy Tuis.
 Suffice to say there was a whole flock of Bellbirds and Stitchbirds drinking their fill and the bird noise was incredible, and what I imagined the dawn chorus to be like if you stayed overnight in the bunk house.